The Parr Center for Ethics is proud to present NHSEBBridge.

 The National High School Ethics Bowl (NHSEB) is hosted at UNC-Chapel Hill every year, and the NHSEB also supports a network of regional high school ethics bowls across the nation that take place annually in the fall and winter.
 Our data shows that this event teaches and promotes ethical awareness, critical thinking, civil discourse, civic engagement, and an appreciation for multiple points of view.
 We emphasize a collaborative brand of competition in the NHSEB because our goal is to do more than teach students how to think through ethical issues: It is to teach students how to think through ethical issues together, as fellow citizens in a complex moral and political community.
 Students who participate in the NHSEB acquire a set of skills and experiences that one does not normally encounter in high school, yet which are essential not only for college but also for a lifetime of thoughtful, effective communication as workers, volunteers, friends, and family members.

-Ethics bowl matches feature two teams meeting face-to-face to discuss and evaluate case studies which feature tricky moral questions or dilemmas.
-These cases typically come from one of the NHSEB’s annually released Case Sets—one for Regionals, one for Nationals.
-Each match will also have three judges and one moderator, and spectators are encouraged to attend as well.
+Ethics Bowl matches feature two teams meeting head-to-head to discuss and evaluate case studies which feature tricky moral questions or dilemmas.
+These cases typically come from one of the NHSEB’s annually released Case Sets—one for Regional Competitions, and one for the National Championship each April.
+Each match will also have three judges and one moderator in attendance, and spectators are encouraged to join in as well.

 To open the first half of the match, copies of the first case and question will be distributed to the judges and teams.
 The moderator will then read the case number, title, and a question for competition.
 Neither judges nor the teams will know in advance which case will be presented or which question will be asked.
 The first half then proceeds as follows: